 (1) Beneficial ownership is determined in accordance with SEC rules.
 In computing the beneficial ownership we have included shares for which the named person has sole or shared power over voting or investment decisions.
-The number of shares of common stock beneficially owned includes common stock which the named person has the right to acquire, through option exercise or otherwise, within 60 days after April 1, 2021.
-No person or group of affiliated persons is known by us to beneficially own more than 5% of our common stock as of April 1, 2021.
+The number of shares of common stock beneficially owned includes common stock which the named person has the right to acquire, through option exercise, RSU vesting, warrant exercise or otherwise, within 60 days after April 1, 2022.
+No other person or group of affiliated persons is known by us to beneficially own more than 5% of our common stock as of April 1, 2022.

-(2) For each named person, the percentage ownership includes common stock that the person has the right to acquire within 60 days after April 1, 2021, as described in Footnote 1.
+(2) For each named person, the percentage ownership includes common stock that the person has the right to acquire within 60 days after April 1, 2022, as described in Footnote 1.
 However, such shares are not deemed outstanding with respect to the calculation of ownership percentage for any other person.
-In some cases, beneficial ownership calculations for five percent or greater stockholders are based solely on publicly-filed Schedules 13D or 13G, which five percent or greater stockholders are required to file with the SEC, and which generally set forth ownership interests as of April 1, 2021 unless otherwise provided.
+In some cases, beneficial ownership calculations for five percent or greater stockholders are based solely on publicly-filed Schedules 13D or 13G, which five percent or greater stockholders are required to file with the SEC, and which generally set forth ownership interests as of April 1, 2022 unless otherwise provided.